 John Taylor is President and Founder of the National Community Reinvestment Coalition (NCRC), the leading national community-based membership organization promoting economic fairness for low-income and traditionally underserved people.

 John has been the recipient of numerous local, state and national awards, including an appointment by President Bill Clinton to the Advisory Board of the CDFI Fund, the Martin Luther King, Jr. Peace Award, two citations from the United States Congress for his work in promoting fair housing, the State of Massachusetts Award for Excellence in Community Economic Development, and more.

-Mr. Taylor has spoken internationally on matters relating to social and economic opportunity, including in Brazil, France, United Kingdom, United States, South Africa,
+John has spoken internationally on matters relating to social and economic opportunity, including in Brazil, France, United Kingdom, United States and South Africa.

 In 2005 and in 2006, he was named by The Non-Profit Times as one of the top 50 most influential non-profit leaders in America.

-Finally, Mr. Taylor has testified frequently before the United States Congress House and Senate congressional committees and met with government leaders from the EU Parliament, United Kingdom, South Africa, France, Poland, Brazil, Canada and several other nations.
+Finally, John has testified frequently before the United States Congress House and Senate congressional committees and met with government leaders from the EU Parliament, United Kingdom, South Africa, France, Poland, Brazil, Canada and several other nations.